 Compiler's Note: While this guides does not endorse any of the software or shape-note fonts listed below, the compiler has observed considerable variation in the quality and readability of shaped notes in the tunebooks that have been published with computer-typeset scores during the past 15-20 years.
 Some singers have remarked that certain otherwise excellent tunebooks are "a little hard to sing from."
 Common problems are shaped noteheads that are too small and open noteheads that are not "bold" enough.
 Those planning to publish shape-note music would be wise to examine very recently published shape-note tunebooks or sheet-music, and then note which ones are the most readable/singable, and then seek advice from the compilers or composers about the best shape-note fonts and software.

-Sibelius for Mac and Windows is a British, high-end, feature-rich, desktop music publishing program for professionals.
-It is another standard-bearer of music writing software which appears to be gaining in popularity in the U.S. It has a variety of notehead fonts, including shape-note fonts.
-Versions for Windows and Mac are available.
-Version 1.4 through the current version 7.5 give some needed visibility to contemporary shaped-note music composing through its presentation as a sample score the tune MEMORIAL ANTHEM by Bruce Randall and Dan Brittain.
-The regular price is high, but there are attractive discounts for students and educational or church organizations.
+Sibelius by Avid for Mac and Windows is a British, high-end, feature-rich, desktop music publishing program for professionals.
+It is another standard-bearer of music writing software which appears to be gaining in popularity in the U.S. Recent versions have had a variety of notehead fonts, including shape-note fonts.
+In fact, versions 1.4 through 7.5 gave visibility to contemporary shaped-note composing through its presentation of a sample score by Bruce Randall and Dan Brittain.
+However, the current Sibelius website seems not to mention shaped notation as a feature of the current version (8.1), so potential buyers needs to inquire further.
+The regular price is high, but there are educational discounts.

 Lilypond is a free open-source music notation program which is becoming increasingly versatile and feature-rich.
 It also attempts, more than other programs, to emulate the appearance and the aesthetics of traditionally engraved music.
 According to reports from users, Lilypond will do Sacred Harp shapenote heads with a preset command, but seven-shape systems require more customization.
 Robert Stoddard writes: "Shapenote support was substantially improved with version 2.13.20, so be sure to install that version (or higher)."
 It works with Unix, MacOS, Linux, and Windows and appears to require a high level of computer literacy.
 It does not have a graphic user interface, but other developers have created them.
 Robert Stoddard has a few Sacred Harp templates for free download listed under Lilypond Resources on his BostonSing.org Music page.